17mylan/FootManagerComponent/README.md

 # Informations 📜
 - Customizable Unreal Engine component for generating footprints and footsteps sounds based on character environment.
 - This component has been developed and utilized in Unreal Engine 5.3.2.
-It is compatible with Unreal Engine 5.X ([Unreal Engine](https://www.unrealengine.com/))
+It's compatible with Unreal Engine 5.X ([Unreal Engine](https://www.unrealengine.com/))
-- It is designed for use with a third-person character blueprint featuring animations.
+- It's designed for use with a third-person character blueprint featuring animations.
 - The component is developed using a single Blueprint and is customizable (Blueprint count: 1)
-- It is compatible with AI (Character Class)
+- It's compatible with AI (Character Class)

 # Table of contents